mjolnir-mud/engine/README.md

 Mjolnir is a [MUD](https://en.wikipedia.org/wiki/MUD) engine written in [Go](https://golang.org/), with a goal of providing a flexible and extensible framework for writing MUDs.
-This repository contains the core engine, responsible for loading and managing the game plugins, and facilitating communication between components.
+This repository contains the core engine and plugins.
+For a quick start, see the [Mjolnir MUD Engine Template](https://github.com/mjolnir-mud/template).

+## Documentation

+The engine documentation can be found within the Wiki for this repository.

-# Contributing
+## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.